wonambi-python/wonambi/docs/source/gui/analysis.rst

 File location
 -------------

 Select the base name and location of the data files.
-The analysis console creates CSV files containing the raw analysis data.
+The analysis console creates CSV files containing the raw analysis data, with suffixes for each analysis type:

+* _freq: Frequency
+* _pac: PAC
+* _evtdat: Events

 ..
 NOTE::
    These data files can become quite large depending on the analysis.